 Use of a validated method to translate quality appraisals of individual studies into an assessment of quality for the entire body of evidence is necessary, as is disclosure of that validated method.
-It is completely unclear and unknown how the York SR team moved from appraising individual studies' quality to the entire body of evidence.
-Many studies were assessed as being of "moderate" quality according to NOS and it would be incorrect to carry over these designations to the entire body of evidence.
-But without a clear description of how this occurred, the final conclusions of the York SRs are not justified.
+It is completely unclear and unknown how the York SR team moved from appraising individual study quality to the entire body of evidence.
+(Many studies were assessed as being of "moderate" quality according to NOS and it would be incorrect to carry over these designations to the entire body of evidence.)
+Without a clear description of how the quality of the entire body of evidence was determined, the final conclusions of the York SRs lack substance.